JaniceMeng/Fall2018-Proj3-Sec2-grp6/README.md

 Term: Fall 2018

 + Team 6
-+ Team members
++ **Team members**:
-	+ Izzy Beers ib2392
+	+ Izzy Beers
-	+ Yen-Hsiang Chen yc3528
+	+ YenHsiang Chen
-	+ Yimeng Qiu yq2231
+	+ Yimeng Qiu
-	+ Binhan Wang bw2544
+	+ Binhan Wang
-	+ Yaxin Wang yw3042
+	+ Yaxin Wang

-+ Project summary: In this project, we created a baseline model to generate predicted high resolution images from original low resolution images.
++ **Project summary**: In this project, we created a baseline model to generate predicted high resolution images from original low resolution images.
 Then, we tried to use Convolutional Neural Network to improve the performance of our existing model.
+For the Baseline model, we got 25.6 for average PSNR score, after train the SRCNN model, we got the final 34.8 PSNR score.

 **Contribution statement**:

-All members designed the study for baseline model.
-Izzy Beers, Yimeng Qiu, Binhan Wang, and Yaxin Wang created initial versions of functions being called.
-Yen-Hsiang Chen improved `feature` and created `superResolution`.
-Yaxin Wang and Yimeng Qiu extracted the features from training images.
-Binhan Wang tuned the paramters, trained the model for baseline, and evaluated the performace of the baseline model.
-Yen-Hsiang Chen improved the speed of the baseline model.
-Yimeng Qiu designed and created the CNN improved model.
-Izzy helped tuning the improvement model.
++ Izzy Beers: created initial versions of functions being called
++ YenHsiang Chen: improved `feature` and created `superResolution`
++ Yimeng Qiu: designed and created the CNN improved model
++ Binhan Wang: tuned the paramters, trained the model for baseline
++ Yaxin Wang: extracted the features from training images.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.